AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 ## Previous Work
-Discuss what is already known about your research area based on both external work and that of past AguaClara Teams.
-Connect your objectives with what is already known and explain what additional contribution you intend to make.
-Make sure to add APA formatted in-text citations.
-If you mention the author(s) in your sentence, you can simply give the year of publication.[(Logan et. al. 1987)](http://www.jstor.org/stable/pdf/25043431.pdf?acceptTC=true)

-The Spring 2018 team set up a bench experiment using ProCoDA.
-This experiment allowed for precise control of the flow rates of water, fluoride, and PACl (Polyaluminum Chloride) by using ProCoDA to control a set of pumps.
+The Spring 2018 team set up a bench experiment using ProCoDA that allowed for precise control of the flow rates of water, fluoride, and coagulant.
+Polyaluminum chloride (PACl) is the coagulant used in the system.
 The 2018 team also switched from using a sand filtration system to the reactor designed by the High Rate Sedimentation team.
+The summer fluoride team will continue to use the new reactor design for all experiments.

 The team ran several tests with various influent concentrations of fluoride and PACl to determine the optimal PACl dosage to treat a given concentration on influent fluoride.
 The target effluent fluoride was 1.5 mg/L, based on standards set by the World Health Organization (WHO).
 At the maximum PACl dosage, the reactor became clogged with a fluidized bed, due to insufficient shear to break up the flocs.
 The team suggested adding a second reactor to decrease the maximum PACl required.
 The results have been thus far inconclusive, and the team suggested that the source of error may be a faulty fluoride probe.
-The team ordered a replacement probe.
+The team ordered a replacement probe ([Akpan, 2018](https://github.com/AguaClara/fluoride/blob/master/FluorideReportSp18.md)).

 In addition, the Spring 2018 fluoride team built a gravity-powered system.
 The constant head tanks for fluoride and coagulant ensure constant flow through the system.
 The heights of the constant head tanks were calculated using Bernoulli's equation: